Azure/AzureGovernedPipelines/CONTRIBUTING.md

-# Contributing to PSRule for Azure
+# Contributing to PSRule for Azure governed modules

 Welcome, and thank you for your interest in contributing to PSRule!